Anxiety – Diagnosis, Symptoms, and Treatment

 - Fear of death

 - Epigastric discomfort

 Sometimes the symptoms of a panic attack can resemble that of a heart attack.
-Symptoms that are more suggestive of heart attack include chest pain/pressure characterized as an elephant sitting on the chest.
+Symptoms that are more suggestive of a heart attack include chest pain/pressure characterized as an elephant sitting on the chest.
 Trouble breathing, nausea/vomiting, and sweating are other concerning signs.
 If you experience these symptoms and you have cardiovascular risk factors - advanced age, smoking history, high blood pressure, hypercholesterolemia, diabetes, or history of heart attack/stroke – you should consider calling 911 or going to the nearest emergency department.